alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-04.basic.md

 This echoes the distinction between a "maillist" versus a "maillist archive" or "web forum";
 frequently these solutions are integrated but we only consider the maillist as a "messenger" per se.

-Use cases of a "messenger" may include sending and receiving any or all of:

-1. UNICODE or ASCII messages

-2.  images, video files or audio files

-3.  one-way streaming video or audio

-4.  two-way streaming video or audio, as in live calls

 ## Message and Platform